AlanMarsh99/sportsdataanalytics/README.md

     cd backend

-4. Run the Django development server using the command:
+4. Run the Flask development server using the command:

-    python manage.py runserver
+    python run.py

 5. Go back to the project directory and navigate to the frontend directory: